 Rear-end collisions can happen anytime someone “slams on the brakes” without sufficient time for the trailing driver to respond.
 However, that does not mean that the person in front is always responsible for the accident.
 Many rear-end incidents are caused when the trailing driver follows at an unsafe distance.
 In this case, even sound defensive driving can be a factor in car accidents.
 Rear-end accidents are commonplace on stretches of highways where traffic signals and exits are rare.

 Common Injuries Involved in Rear-End Accidents

-No matter if you are in the front or rear of a rear-end car accident, there is a substantial chance of injury.
+No matter if you are in the front or rear of a rear-end car collision, there is a substantial chance of injury.
 If your vehicle is struck from behind, you run the risk of whiplash, concussion and other complications.
-If you strike the rear of another vehicle, you may suffer broken bones and other lasting injuries.
+If you collide with the rear of another vehicle, you may suffer broken bones and other lasting injuries.
 Seat belts and airbags are essential for reducing complications.

 How to Document the Accident & Injury Claims

 If it is safe to do so, documenting an accident on the scene can be useful.
 You should photograph the entire location, including both vehicles and their surroundings.
 Using a smartphone or other mobile device is advisable, as these automatically tag photos with the time and date.

 What are the odds of a car accident in Houston?
 Accidents and related fatalities rose significantly in Houston in 2016.
 It is more important than ever to be proactive after an accident.
 With an attorney’s help, you can protect your rights and seek money you may be entitled to.

 Contact Nguyen & Chen today to learn more.